Ladies Day at Ascot 2024 is now on sale.

 Should I buy a race card?

-This is an essential tool to guide you through the day.
-It provides details on all of the races, horses and jockeys as well as information about Royal Ascot.
-It costs £3.50 and is available in all enclosures.
+A racecard is essential tool to guide you through the day.
+It provides details on all of the races, horses and jockeys as well as information about Royal Ascot and can be purchased from any of the enclosures.

 What can I do after the racing?

-In the Grandstand, traditional singing around the Bandstand begins at 6pm for half an hour.
-A live band plays in the Silver Ring until 7pm.
+In the Queen Anne Enclosure traditional singing around the Bandstand begins at 6pm for half an hour.
+A live band plays in the Windsor Enclosure until 7pm.
 There are also lots of pubs and bars along Ascot High Street but they do get very busy and close at 10pm.